nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Note:

 * A valid file must be provided.
-* The file name is casel-sensitive.
+* The file name is case-sensitive.

 ### 3.15.
 Export as Google Calendar file : `export`